 Our researchers work closely with partners including ministries of health and health promotion, private industry, the World Health Organization, Public Health Agency of Canada, International Society of Biomechanics, World Tourism Organization, NASA, and many others to identify and understand health complex challenges and to develop relevant solutions.

-Research centres and groups include community partnership initiatives such as the Murray Alzheimer Research and Education Program, collaborations with private industry like the RBC Retirement Research Centre at University of Waterloo, and groundbreaking national research networks such as the Propel Centre for Population Health Impact and the Canadian Index of Wellbeing.
+Applied Health Sciences is also home to many research centres and groups, including groundbreaking national research networks such as the Propel Centre for Population Health Impact and the Canadian Index of Wellbeing.